dvvvvvd/simple-calculator-ui/README.md

 # SimpleCalculatorUi

 UI for implementing a Simple Calculator.
+Supports addition, subtraction, division and multiplication.
+You can add multiple (a list of) calculations from the UI at once and send them to the backend for processing.
+All items in the list will be processed together.
+If there is a faulty item in the list the entire list is rejected.
+Only integer input is allowed.

 Requires the following Git project for the backend implementation: https://github.com/dvvvvvd/simple-calculator

 # Prerequisites: